+I stand in my snowshoes looking across Big Cottonwood Canyon, southeast of Salt Lake City, toward the peaks rising on the other side like jeweled sentinels of winter, snowflakes flutter around me filling the air with pinwheels of ice.
 They say that no two snowflakes are alike.
-As I stand in my snowshoes looking across Big Cottonwood Canyon, east of Salt Lake City, toward the peaks rising on the other side like jeweled sentinels of winter, snowflakes flutter around me filling the air with pinwheels of ice.
 I wonder how “they” decided this.
 No matter.
 I am becoming aware of the growing sense of strength and renewal the falling snow creates in me.

 In a journal entry dated January 6, 1858, Henry David Thoreau briefly succumbs to the doldrums of winter before a minute detail elevates his spirits:

-Thoreau’s words make me think of how the early nights and cold days too often drive us indoors; and of all the people who are home missing adventures in this fresh air, these vast, majestic mountains; and equally important, an outing that imbues Thoreau’s “pristine vigor.”
-Definitely one need not lose heart in the midst of winter.
-Just go snowshoeing.
+Thoreau’s words make me think of how the early nights and cold days too often drive us indoors; and of all the people who are home missing adventures in this fresh air, these vast, majestic mountains; and equally important, an outing that imbues nature’s “pristine vigor.”
+We definitely need not lose heart in the midst of winter.
+Snowshoeing strengthens the heart.

 How to Get Started

 If you’re trying snowshoeing for the first time, or you’re more comfortable in controlled environments, sticking to established trails is a great way to begin.
 Northern Utah has a selection of commercial snowshoe venues that provide groomed or marked trails.
-The advantages of going commercial include having safe trails that are easy to follow, being close to other people, being in an environment where you are unlikely to encounter avalanche conditions, and often the Nordic centers/commercial trails also have facilities where you can rent equipment or find expert guides if needed.
+The advantages of going commercial include having safe trails that are easy to follow, being close to other people, being in an environment where you are unlikely to encounter avalanche conditions, and often the Nordic centers and commercial trails have facilities where you can rent equipment or find expert guides if needed.

-As you get more comfortable and want to branch out on non-commercial trails on your own, you can use the free online snowshoe guidebook to the Wasatch Range: www.snowshoeutah.com to plan your getaways.
+As you get more comfortable and want to branch out on non-commercial trails on your own, you can use the free online snowshoe guidebook to the Wasatch Range: snowshoeutah.com to plan your getaways.
 This site provides information on more than 60 trails across the Wasatch Front and Wasatch Back, where you’ll find some of the best snowshoeing in the state.